haderm94/finalExpedia94/README.md

 	6) using JSTL in deals.jsp to interact with request scope.
 	7) initializing Git repository then commiting changes.
 	8) pushing project into Heroku's cloud.

+NOTE: I tried deploying with Dropwizard/Spring boot but turns out it's a huge library and i couldn't learn it in a day.